A List of Essential Woodworking Tools for Beginners

 Should you operate used power tools?

-The viewer assumes all responsibility and liability associated with the hazards of the power tools listed in this woodworking starter kit.
+The reader assumes all responsibility and liability associated with the hazards of the power tools listed in this woodworking starter kit.
 Renovated Faith is not responsible for any errors or omissions that may be present in this tutorial.
 She also assumes no liability for any action or inaction of a viewer.

 Please use extreme caution when using power tools.
 Read your tool manual thoroughly and wear protective safety gear.
 Take your time familiarizing yourself with a tool before using it.